-The Soundtrue In-Ear look good and blend the simple aesthetic of the SoundSport with the earbud tip design of the QuietComfort 20.
+The Bose Soundtrue In-Ear look good and blend the simple aesthetic of the SoundSport Wireless with the earbud tip design of the QuietComfort 20.
 They deliver a stable and comfortable listening experience.
 They're small enough to fit in most pockets and come with a decent soft case to protect them from damage.
 Also, the button layout is efficient but feels a little small and cramped compared to the QC 20's control scheme.
 The cable is also a little bit thinner.

-The Bose SoundTrue In-Ear have a simple design that looks good.
+The Bose SoundTrue Ultra have a simple design that looks good.
 They have relatively small earbuds and share the same StayHear+ earbud design as the QuietComfort 20.
 They have a stylish two-tone black and dark gray finish but are also available in a variety of colors with different accents.

-The SoundTrue Ultra In-Ear are comfortable headphones.
+The Bose SoundTrue Ultra In-Ear are comfortable headphones.
 They have a hybrid earbud design that does not fully enter the ear canal, removing the pain that some listeners often feel from in-ear headphones.
 They deliver a comfortable listening experience.
 However, the earbuds sometimes move around while walking and causes slight discomfort and frustration especially, when it affects the audio.

-The SoundTrue In-Ear have an above-average control scheme.
+The Bose SoundTrue Ultra In-Ear have an above-average control scheme.
 They deliver call/music, track-skipping, and volume controls.
 Sadly, although the inline controls are similar to the Bose QuietComfort 20, their buttons are a little more cramped and don't have as good tactile feedback.

-The SoundTrue In-Ear, like the QuietComfort 20, are quite stable and share the same StayHear+ earbud tip design.
+The Bose SoundTrue In-Ear, like the QuietComfort 20, are quite stable and share the same StayHear+ earbud tip design.
 They won't easily fall out of your ears and are stable enough to use while running or exercising at the gym.
 However, the long audio cable could get hooked on something, which will pull the headphones out of your ears.
 Also, the earbuds sometimes move around while exercising, which slightly affects the audio and can be a bit frustrating.